Paddy Glackin: Biography

 Paddy Glackin was born on 5 August 1954 in Clontarf, Dublin.
-His father Tom Glackin was a Dublin policeman and notable fiddle player who instilled in Paddy a deep interest and love of the music of his native county-Donegal, and taught him and his brothers Kevin and Seamus to play the instrument.
-As a result of his father's influence, Paddy was playing fiddle in the Donegal style by the age of six.
+His father, Tom Glackin, was an officer with the Garda Síochána in Dublin and a notable fiddle player who instilled in Paddy a deep interest and love of the music of his native County Donegal, and taught him and his brothers Kevin and Seamus to play the instrument.
+As a result of his father's influence, Paddy was playing fiddle in the 'Donegal style' by the age of six.
 During his primary school years, he took classical violin lessons at the College of Music in Chatham Row in Dublin, which gave him an important technical grounding in music and helped develop his formidable technique.
 His playing style, however, was developed more informally at home, where his father organized regular Wednesday afternoon music sessions with many musicians, including Seamus Carroll, Larry Redigan and Frank O'Higgins.
 Seamus Carroll was particularly encouraging and helpful, teaching Paddy the techniques of Sligo-style fiddling.

 While on a trip to Donegal with his father, music collector Breandan Breathnach, and Clare fiddle player John Kelly, Paddy encountered the music of the legendary travelling fiddler John Doherty, who would have a profound influence on the young musician.
 Glackin frequently cites Doherty as his main influence.
 Paddy's musical influences, however, are not limited to Donegal; he also cites fiddlers such as John Kelly, Tommy Potts and Padraig O'Keeffe as important in shaping his overall approach.
 Through the influence of his father and these talented fiddlers, Paddy began to master a variety of Irish styles and amass a significant repertoire.
 In 1973, the nineteen-year-old Paddy became fiddle champion at the All-Ireland Fleadh Cheoil.